net-lisias-kspu/ContractConfigurator/Function-Reference-Guide.md

 #### CelestialBody

-The CelestialBody class represents a planet, moon or start in KSP.
+The CelestialBody class represents a planet, moon or star in KSP.

 **Methods**